 (A few months ago, I wrote a paper called “The Clarity Imperative”.
 The .pdf is available here.
-I’m presenting excerpts from it in a series of posts (the first post can be found here, and I’ll be doing one more after this), both because I think that the issues it discusses (the relationship between clarity and rhetorical effectiveness, the democratization of knowledge, the effective communication of science, etc.) are important and because I’m interested in starting a conversation about these issues.
+I’m going to present excerpts from it (slightly edited and with added hyperlinks, etc.) as a series of blog posts, both because I think that the issues it discusses (the relationship between clarity and rhetorical effectiveness, the democratization of knowledge, the effective communication of science, etc.) are important and because I’m interested in starting a conversation about these issues.
 Please do comment if you’re so inclined.
-Thanks!
+Thanks!)

 Barnard, Ian.
 “The Ruse of Clarity.”
 College Composition and Communication 61.3 (2010): 434-451.
 Print.